Identification and Estimation of Spillover Effects in Randomized Experiments: Identification

-Thus, $\Delta$ is a weighted average of spillover effects on the controls, with weights given by the conditional probabilities of having each possible number of treated peers.
-Since the weights depend only on the experimental design, they are known to the researcher when conducting a randomized trial.
-A natural generalization of this idea is to divide the values of $S_{ig}$ into categories, such as $S_{ig}\in\{1,\ldots,k\}$, $S_{ig}=\{k+1,\ldots,n_g\}$ and so on.
+where $\mathbf{0}=h_0(\mathbf{0}_g)$.
+Thus, $\Delta$ recovers a weighted average of spillover effects on untreated units weighted by the probabilities of the different assignments, which is analogous to the average indirect causal effect of \citet{Hudgens-Halloran_2008_JASA} but for a general assignment mechanism.
+A natural generalization of this idea is to split $S_{ig}$ into categories such as $S_{ig}=0$, $1\le S_{ig}\le k$, $k+1\le S_{ig}\le n_g$ and so on.
+Section \ref{sec:empapp} illustrates how to estimate these pooled parameters using a saturated regression. $\square$ \end{remark}

-The second way to pool spillover effects is based on the experimental design.
-More specifically, a popular design when analyzing spillover effects is the partial population design \citep{Moffit_2001,Baird-etal_2018_Restat}.
-Consider the experiment by \citet{Duflo-Saez_2003_QJE}, in which groups are randomly divided into treated and control using a binary indicator $T_g$.
+\begin{remark}[Partial population experiments] \upshape A popular design when analyzing spillover effects is the partial population design \citep{Moffit_2001,Duflo-Saez_2003_QJE,Hirano-Hahn_2010_EL,Baird-etal_2018_Restat}.
+In its simplest form, groups are randomly divided into treated and controls based on a binary indicator $T_g$.
 Then, within the groups with $T_g=1$, treatment $D_{ig}$ is randomly assigned at the individual level.
 In these type of experiments, spillover effects are often estimated as the average difference between control units in treated groups and control units in pure control groups,